glennhenry/cs-notes/docs/programming-language-theory/03-parsing/parsing.md

 ![Calculator program and parse tree](./calculator-example.png)
 Source : Book page 66, 69

 Similar to the [list example in top-down parsing](#top-down-parsing), it predicts which production rule used to replace certain non-terminal based on the input stream.
 At the first, it chose to replace `stmt_list` with `stmt stmt_list` rather than empty string because there are available input.
 Then, `stmt` is replaced with `read id`, because it encounters `read` and an id `A`.
+The behavior of this parser that sees next input is what makes it an LL(1) parser, seeing the next token count as one lookahead token.

-After parse tree is constructed, the parser will save it for the next compilation step.
-The parse tree can be represented as node-link data structure such as [graph](/data-structures-and-algorithms/graph), [linked list](/data-structures-and-algorithms/linked-list), or [tree](/data-structures-and-algorithms/tree).
+After parse tree is constructed, it is confirmed that the input is syntactically correct.
+The parser can save important information for the next compilation step.
+The information of parse tree can be represented as node-link data structure such as [graph](/data-structures-and-algorithms/graph), [linked list](/data-structures-and-algorithms/linked-list), or [tree](/data-structures-and-algorithms/tree).

 :::info
 Sometimes parser doesn't create full parse tree explicitly, it may create an abstract syntax tree, which is the simpler version of parse tree that omits certain nodes and details that are not relevant to the syntax analysis.
 :::

-#### Table-Driven Top-Down Parsing
+#### Predictive Parsing

-Table-driven top-down parsing uses a **parsing table** to guide the parsing process.
-It is a top-down parsing approach where the parser predicts the next production rule to apply based on the current input symbol and the top of the parsing stack.
+Predictive parsing is another **top-down parsing** technique where it uses a **parsing table** to guide the parsing process.
+The parser predicts the next production rule to apply by consulting the parsing table based on the current input symbol and the top of the parsing stack.

-The parser maintains a stack to keep track of the non-terminals and terminals encountered so far.
+The parser maintains an explicit stack (rather than recursion call stack) to keep track of the non-terminals and terminals encountered so far.
 The stack initially contains the start symbol of the grammar.
-The parser reads the input symbols one by one and uses the parsing table to guide its actions.

 The parser will generate three sets that provide information about the grammar.
 These will be used for prediction and error recovery.
 The three sets are :